shutter-project/shutter-jekyll-site/_posts/2023-03-04-new-release-0.99.3.md

 tags: [release]
 ---

+After a long time there is another bugfix release:

 * Improved code quality a bit, added a few unit tests (thanks to Alexander Ruzhnikov!)
 * Fixed font size in the editor
 * Fixed loading of profiles